 3] Recreate a fresh CMD shortcut

-There’s another workaround to bypass this problem by creating a new CMD shortcut.
+Another workaround to bypass this problem is to create a new CMD shortcut.
 Here’s how to get started!

 Right-click in an empty space on the Desktop, choose New > Shortcut.